aliibrahim123/neocomp.js/docs/comp-base.core/component.md

 # `Component` class
 neocomp is a component oriented framework, this means that it is build on the idea of components.

-a component is a buillding unit that represet a chunk of the user interface, it wraps a `HTMLElement` and define logic and state associated to it.
+a component is a buillding unit that represet a chunk of the user interface, it creates or wraps a `HTMLElement` and define logic and state associated to it.

 components are typesafe, reactive, oraganizable, flixible and lightweight.

 a component is a class that contains:
-- a `HTMLElement` that it wraps and owns.
+- a `HTMLElement` that it owns.
 - states contains in a specific unit called `Store`.
 - a `View` that manage the DOM interactions and bindings.
 - logic in methods that alter the states.